neondatabase/website/content/docs/manage/endpoints.md

 isDraft: false
 ---

-An endpoint is the compute instance associated with a branch.
+An endpoint is a Neon compute instance.
 A single read-write endpoint is created for your project's [root branch](../../reference/glossary/#root-branch) (`main`) by default.

 To connect to a database that resides in a branch, you must connect via an endpoint that is associated with the branch.
 The following diagram shows the project's root branch (`main`) and a child branch, both of which have an associated endpoint.
 Applications and clients connect to a branch via an endpoint.